apache/pulsar/site2/docs/functions-runtime.md

 ### Configure standalone functions worker

-You need to configure properties that the broker requires, especially when using TLS, when configuring a standalone functions worker, so Functions Worker can communicate with the broker.
+When configuring a standalone functions worker, you need to configure properties that the broker requires, especially if you use TLS.
+And then Functions Worker can communicate with the broker.

 You need to configure the following required properties.